smart-on-fhir/smart-on-fhir.github.io/specification/index.md

 SMART on FHIR utilizes the four [roles defined by OAuth 2.0][3] of "resource owner", "resource server", "client", and "authorization server".
 One additional role is defined:

-*	electronic health record (EHR)
+*	electronic health record (EHR) system

-	Computer software designed to store and process information about a person's health information, such as medications, allergies, medical history, etc.  The EHR acts as a resource server by providing FHIR services, is responsible for authenticating end users, and is responsible for providing an 	authorization server.
+	Any computer system that holds and controls individually identifiable health information.
+        Each EHR system has the capability to mediate app requests for access and to authorize access to FHIR resources.

 ##<a id="1.2"/></a>1.2 Terminology##
 The following terms are used within this specification: